ayhem18/ayhem18/README.md

 - 👋 Hi, I’m @ayhem18 a 20 year-old first-year student at Innopolis university.
-- I am interested in software engineering
+- I am interested in software engineering and DataScience
 - 🌱 I’m currently learning ...
-Java / C++
+Java / Python / Databases
 Contact me on :
-bouabidayhem@gmail.com
+a.bouabid@innopolis.university
 ayhem bouabid in facebook
 @TheUltimateSurvivor on telegram.